 - Almost 2700 miles in length

-- Travels through three states (California, Washington, Oregon)
+- Travels through three states (California, Oregon, Washington)

 - Goes through all but one of the ecosystems in North America

-- Starts at the Mexican Border near Campo, CA and goes 12km into Manning Park, BC, Canada
+- Starts at the Mexican border near Campo, CA, and runs 12km into Manning Park, BC, Canada

 Appalachian vs. Pacific Crest Trail

 - The PCT is open to both hikers and horses

 - Due to the easier tread way and more gradual grade, tend to do more miles per day on the PCT than the AT